o3de/o3de.org/content/docs/userguide/programming/testing/aztestscanner.md

 ---
-description: ' Use the AZ test scanner tool to run unit tests that are built into &ALY; libraries and executables. '
+description: ' Use the AZ test scanner tool to run unit tests that are built into Lumberyard libraries and executables. '
 title: Using AZ Test Scanner
 ---
 # Using AZ Test Scanner {#testing-aztestscanner}